Last updated: June 30, 2015 (4 months ago)

 The land with an existing farmhouse was purchased in 1993.
 We built a community house operated by wind and solar power.
 It is now a private residence.
-After 13 of us lived in the original house and ate all our meals together, we now eat and meet once a month and get together once a week for “tea & talk”.
-We have individual houses including a log one with a greenhouse and solar/wind power and net-metering (which is for sale); a two-story frame home in the woods, with solar and wood stove; a small, totally solar one with an indoor compost toilet.
+After 13 of us lived in the original house and ate all our meals together, we now eat and meet and work together once a month and get together once a week for “tea & talk”.
+We have individual houses including a log one with a greenhouse and solar/wind power and net-metering (which is for sale); a two-story plus 3rd floor tower, frame home in the woods, with solar and wood stove (which is for rent); a small, totally solar one with an indoor compost toilet.
 One couple is in the process of building a stacked wood house, currently living in an insulated tent with an outdoor kitchen and working on their outhouse and greenhouse/utility building.
 We want to build a small transitional house for provisional members or interns.

 We’ve gone from huge gardens to smaller ones close to our houses and more protected from the prolific wildlife.
 We put up some food, including the apples from original trees and ones we planted.
 There has been a variety of workshops and events over the years, including cider pressing.
 Our permaculture plan and ideas for a community-based sustainable economy and for animals is getting closer with our new people.
 Long range plans are for seed oil production.
 Goats are in the works.